-- Aponeurotic – When the muscle is detached because of ageing, excessive rubbing or pulling of the eyelids.
+- Aponeurotic – When the muscle is detached because of aging, excessive rubbing or pulling of the eyelids.

-- Mechanical – When the upper eyelid is weighed down by excessive skin, fat or the presence of a tumour, which contributes to the appearance of a droopy eyelid.
+- Mechanical – When the upper eyelid is weighed down by excessive skin, fat or the presence of a tumor, which contributes to the appearance of a droopy eyelid.

 - Traumatic – When the eyelid muscle is weakened after an injury.

 - Neurogenic – When the nerves to the muscle stop functioning normally.

 - Myogenic – When the muscle is not functioning normally.

 Anyone can develop droopy eyelids, and there is not much difference in the prevalence rate between men and women or between different ethnicities.

 Though it is mostly seen in older individuals, the condition can also be seen in people of all ages.
 There is no significant evidence attributing it to a particular gender or race.

 Droopy eyelids can occur at birth, and this is called congenital ptosis.
 This is usually caused by the muscle that lifts the eyelids.
 The journal, Ophthalmology, points out that congenital ptosis occurs in one out of every 842 births.
 This shows an occurrence level in children higher than what we think.